cjwinchester/fcs-events/README.md

 Fort Calhoun events
 ==========

 Did OPPD report any events to the NRC today?
+If so, get an email.